erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

 > maps:groups_from_list(fun(X) -> X rem 2 end, [1,2,3]).
 #{0 => [2], 1 => [1, 3]}
 ```
-The provided fun calculates X rem 2 for every element X in the input list and then group the elements in a map with the result of X rem 2 as key and the corresponding elements as a list for that key.
+The provided fun calculates `X rem 2` for every element `X` in the input list and then group the elements in a map with the result of `X rem 2` as key and the corresponding elements as a list value for that key.

 ```erlang
 > maps:groups_from_list(fun erlang:length/1, ["ant", "buffalo", "cat", "dingo"]).